Table of Contents

 Address: Hotel Lions Rock Building 1F, 2-18-10 Nishishinsaibashi, Chuo-ku, Osaka, 542-0086.
 Tel: 06-4708-4344.
 Website Instagram

 The 5.6.7.8’s are a Japanese rock band known for their energetic blend of garage rock, rockabilly, and surf punk, infused with a retro aesthetic inspired by 1950s and 1960s American rock culture.
 Formed in Tokyo in the late 1980s by sisters Yoshiko “Ronnie” Fujiyama (vocals, guitar) and Sachiko Fujiyama (drums), the band gained international recognition for their raw, lo-fi sound and stylish, vintage-inspired stage presence.
-Their high-energy performances and infectious tracks, often sung in a mix of Japanese and English, caught the attention of filmmaker Quentin Tarantino, leading to their cameo performance in Kill Bill: Volume 1 (2003), where they played their song Woo Hoo, which later became a cult hit.
+One of their albums caught the attention of filmmaker Quentin Tarantino, leading to their cameo performance in Kill Bill: Volume 1 (2003), where they played their song Woo Hoo, which later became a cult hit.

 Totally Retro Dance Hall Classic Night at Kakure Awabi (March 8)